Hyatt 10: Members

 It is believed however that there are more than ten members in the Hyatt 10: Soliman once claimed in 2006 that not only was the Hyatt 10 "intact", but that the group included "more than 200 other persons who had filed or signed impeachment complaints against Ms. Arroyo".
 They also co-founded the International Center for Innovation, Transformation, and Excellence in Governance (INCITEGov), a think tank focused on democratic reforms, after their resignation.

-Several members of the Hyatt 10 have since returned to government service under the administration of President Benigno Aquino III, appointed because he believed it would be "liberating" for them to do what they wanted to do in their respective offices, which he claimed they could not do under the previous administration.
-Corazon Soliman, Cesar Purisima, and Teresita Deles had since been reappointed to the posts they occupied before resigning in 2005.
+Several members of the Hyatt 10 returned to government service under the administration of President Benigno Aquino III, as he believed it would be "liberating" for them to do what they wanted to do in their respective offices, which he claimed they could not do under the Arroyo administration.
+Corazon Soliman, Cesar Purisima, and Teresita Deles were reappointed to the posts they occupied before resigning in 2005.
 Florencio Abad served as the Secretary of Budget and Management, Imelda Nicolas was chairwoman of the Commission on Filipinos Overseas, and Rene Villa was appointed to the board of directors of the Local Water Utilities Administration, replacing Prospero Pichay, Jr. Alberto Lina returned to the Bureau of Customs to replace John Phillip P. Sevilla who resigned in 2015.

-Criticisms

-There have been recent criticisms against several members of the Hyatt 10.
-These controversies overshadowed their initial reaction when they resigned during Arroyo's term because they are also involved in several graft and mishandling cases:

-Corazon "Dinky" Soliman, as present DSWD head, she is currently embroiled in a controversy regarding the mishandling of donations for Typhoon Haiyan (Yolanda) victims.

-Florencio Abad, accused of being the mastermind in the Priority Development Assistance Fund scam, together with Janet Napoles.

-Cesar Purisima, also accused of being involved in the Priority Development Assistance Fund scam together with Florencio Abad.